MTV Unplugged (Shawn Mendes album)

-MTV Unplugged is the second live album by Canadian singer and songwriter Shawn Mendes.
+MTV Unplugged is the second live album by Canadian singer-songwriter Shawn Mendes.
 The album was recorded at The Theatre at Ace Hotel, Los Angeles in September 2017.
 The album was released worldwide on November 3, 2017.

 Commercial performance

 MTV Unplugged debuted at number 71 in the United States with 9,000 units; 3,000 of which were traditional album sales.

 Track listing

 Personnel

 Credits adapted from the album's liner notes.